Paint.net: How to Get Rid of Background and Make it Transparent

 The image you just opened will be at the top of the stack.
 You need to move it below the one that includes the foreground to make it the background picture.
 So select it on the Layers window above and click Move Layer Down (the down arrow button).
 Then it will replace the backdrop of the foreground picture as shown below.

 Remove the Background with Magic Wand and Paintbrush Tool

-So that can be a good way to remove backgrounds from images.
+That’s one good way to remove backgrounds from images.
 However, it might not always be entirely effective if the foreground and backdrop have similar colors.
-Then the Magic Wand might also erase areas of the foreground to retain.
+Then the Magic Wand might also erase areas of the foreground that you want it to retain.
 If that’s the case, or you only need to keep a small amount of foreground in an image, it might be better to combine the Magic Wand option with Paintbrush or Line/Curve instead.

 Select Tool > Paintbrush, and choose a small value from the Brush width drop-down menu on toolbar.
 Now trace around a foreground object or other detail that you intend to keep in the picture with the Paintbrush tool.
 Trace around the object’s perimeter cleanly, and make sure there are no gaps left in the outline.